 Several of the acts at Woodstock had also appeared at the Monterey Pop Festival two years earlier, including Jimi Hendrix and the Who, both of whom made their U.S. debuts at the 1967 show.
 By the time they each played Woodstock, they were among the biggest artists in rock music, The Who's performance here is nothing if not riveting, as they played material from the recently released Tommy.

 One of the most surprising and baffling groups to appear at the festival, Sha Na Na, went on right before Hendrix on the morning of the final day.
 They turn in a blazing version of Danny & the Juniors' '50s classic "At the Hop," which seemed seriously out of step with everything else going on in 1969.
 This was several years before American Graffiti ushered in a wave of nostalgia.
 Either way, Sha Na Na completely won over the Woodstock audience.

 Two San Francisco bands – Santana and Jefferson Airplane – turned in significant performances from different angles.
 The latter group was on the way down while the former was just making its mark.
 Santana's Woodstock performance helped break their career.

 But the festival's most defining performances belong to Hendrix and Joe Cocker, whose take on the Beatles' "A Little Help From My Friends" would help cement both his and Woodstock's legacies.
 Likewise, Hendrix's famous take on the "Star-Spangled Banner" has become inseparable from the festival.

-The album was a huge success, topping the Billboard chart and helping kick-start the careers of many of the artists who appeared.
+The album was a huge success, topping the Billboard chart and kick-starting the careers of many of the artists who appeared.
 It also carried remnants of the Woodstock ideology into middle America, planting its seeds along the way.
-It was a moment in time that still resonates today.
+It was a moment in time that still resonates.